Jump to main content

 Submit Your Questions to Mark

 Are you a shareholder and have a question?
-Use the form below to send us your questions, and Mark Kajita, our President & CEO, will provide answers directly.
-We’ll post all responses on this page so shareholders can stay informed together.
+Use the form below to submit your inquiry, and Mark Kajita, our President & CEO, will provide answers directly.
+Responses may be shared on this page to help keep shareholders informed.
+All submissions will be verified to confirm shareholder status.

 Recent Questions & Answers